lextoumbourou/notes/slipbox/Lua Metatables.md

 There are also relational metamethods for comparision: `__eq`, `__lt` and `__lte`

-Lastly, [[table-access metamethods (Lua)]] allow for defining behaviour when missing keys are looked up.
+Lastly, [[Lua Table-Access Metamethods]] allow for defining behaviour when missing keys are looked up.

 ---